 Busywork, in my opinion, kills the joy of learning for most children.
 There are always a few students who seem to enjoy filling in blanks in workbooks or writing answers to all the review questions in a chapter before taking the test.
 However, time spent doing those things is often time wasted.

 I would much rather see young people reading attentively, annotating the text, narrating, taking notes or sketching maps and diagrams.
-We never did tests, but if your students must take a test, try having them take it after just a careful reading and narration.
+We never did tests (other than the year end assessments of language arts and math that was required by the state), but if your students must take a test, try having them take it after a careful reading and narration.
 If they pass the test, they move on; if they don’t pass, they can do the relevant review questions.

 This encourages students to pay attention the first time through, and to work efficiently so that they can progress more quickly.
 In math, it works well to have students do all the odd-numbered problems.
 If they do them correctly, they can move to the next lesson,.
 If not, they can go back and finish the even problems.

 There is no virtue in wasting time pumping out page after page of busywork when a concept is understood.
 It stifles natural curiosity, and wastes time that could be better spent reading classics, building relationships, or even playing outside.
 Gifted children can experience extreme frustration and burnout when they cannot move at their natural pace, and this is a miserable, pointless experience that can negatively affect them for many years.